 Students, faculty, and staff may wish that details of an incident be kept confidential.
 Seminary Chaplain(s), who are available remotely, are not required to report any information regarding an alleged sexual misconduct or interpersonal conduct to the Department of Campus Safety, the Title IX Coordinator, or any other reporting body, without consent from the student or employee, provided they receive the information in performance of their pastoral counseling duties.
 Local resources such as crisis centers are also confidential and have no duty to report your information to the seminary.
 The seminary has designated the following employee(s) who can be consulted confidentially by students, faculty, and staff:

-- Irene Rapp, MS, LMFT, Director of Training, FPFS, 626-584-5569, irenerapp@fuller.edu - FPFS clinicians, operating in that capacity, 626-584-5555, www.fuller.edu/fpfs - Seminary Chaplain(s), in conjunction with providing pastoral counseling, 626-584-5273.
+- Irene Rapp, MS, LMFT, Director of Training, FPFS, 626-584-5569, irenerapp@fuller.edu - Seminary Chaplain(s), in conjunction with providing pastoral counseling, 626-584-5273.